CHiME9-ECHI/CHiME9-ECHI-private/docs/enhancement.md

 ## Enhancement Plugins

 An enhancement plugin is a Python class which should process a the full audio from a session.
-It can process the audio in chunks, but the output should be the full audio from a session.
+The core functionality of the class is the function `process_session`, which takes a full session of audio and the participant speaker id audio in, and produces a full session of that person's speech out.

 To use a custom enhancement plugin, you must first set the environment variable for where to find the plugins: